-Details of upcoming seminars will be announced in the news section of this website when they become available.
+The next seminar will take place on 19 November 2017 at the University of Melbourne.
+More details will be announced in the news section of this website when they become available.

 The workshops include presentations from Dr Susanne Döpke and Professor John Hajek as well as other presenters, most of whom have successfully raised their own children to be bilingual.

 - Recognising the child's own needs in the language

 - Practical suggestions for helping your child learn your language